oss-review-toolkit/ort/docs/Configuration.md

 Currently, this file can only be used to configure the excludes described below, but more features are planned for the future.

-Note that for Git-Repo repositories, the default location of the configuration file is next to the manifest file.
-For example, if the manifest is `manifest.xml` the configuration should be `manifest.xml.ort.yml`.

 ### Excludes

 ORT's philosophy is to analyze and scan everything it can find to build a complete picture of a repository and its